Sarah-JY/Kickstarter-Analysis/README.md

 Therefore, it is best to launch the theater campaigns in May and June with less than $5000.

 ##### Data Limitation and additional Graph:
 The data loaded in with a different currency unit, would be more accurate to put in the same unit.
 Also, the theater outcomes are based on launch date, but the plays outcome based on the goals.
-The other table or graph we could consider to review more is the different subcategory for theater in US.
+The other table or graph we could consider to review more is the different subcategories for theater in the US.

 ![image](https://user-images.githubusercontent.com/103588178/166179112-bb62f592-e5f2-4cbf-8563-1f3252b5fa6a.png)